 The School owns a 64cm scale concert guitar by Rohan Lowe for the use of younger pupils who are not yet ready for a full-size instrument.

-Guitarists at the School receive two separate hours of individual tuition each week from their principal teacher and one hour from the assistant teacher.
+Guitarists at the School receive three hours of individual tuition each week from their principal teacher.
 This allows for a highly focussed and extensive technical training as well as time to work on a full range of solo repertoire.
 In addition to preparing for the termly assessments they are expected to present repertoire in performance roughly once a term.
 YMS guitarists play together in ensembles and the older ones have the opportunity to play chamber music with, and accompany, bowed-string players.
 There are regular teaching visits from international artists such as Tilman Hoppstock, Jonathan Leathwood, Paolo Pegoraro, Pavel Steidl and John Williams.

 Since graduating from the Royal Northern College of Music, Richard has pursued a highly varied career in both classical and popular music.
 His performing career has encompassed everything from contemporary music groups such as the London Sinfonietta to film and TV sessions and membership of the critically acclaimed rock group Latin Quarter, best known for their 1985 hit Radio Africa.
 He has worked with musicians as diverse as composer John Adams, guitarist John Williams, English folk roots star Christine Collister and Zimbabwe’s legendary Bhundu Boys – and has appeared everywhere from New York’s Lincoln Centre to the Glastonbury Festival.